 Yellowjackets is a smart, layered show in which a team of elite high school soccer players survives a plane crash in the deep woods of Ontario in 1996, then follows them today, twenty-five years later, as they continue to piece their lives back together.
 It plays with a number of genres, including horror, teen dramas and survivalist thrillers, and is, above everything else, a study of post-traumatic stress and middle age.
-Lauded for handpicking some of the most exciting indie talent of the 90s for the cast and production, it may also be the most full-throated expression of third wave feminism on TV perhaps ever.
+Lauded for handpicking some of the most exciting indie talent of the 90s for the cast and production, it among the most full-throated expressions of third wave feminism on TV, perhaps ever.
 In this way, it’s an intense and gothic love letter to the riot grrrls.

-Gen X, the small generation sandwiched by the comparatively gargantuan numbers of Boomers and Millennials, is famously content living on the margins, so unencumbered by the burdens of generational scrutiny it’s kind of an identity to feel left out by easy categorization.
-Born between 1965 and 1981, their cohort was characterized by disaffection and cynicism and shaped by MTV, the AIDS crisis and the advent of home computing.
-Gen X youth culture evolved during the law and order, Christian fundamentalist Reagan era, so their youth subcultures tended to reject authority and shared an affection for the marginalized.
-It was not categorical: more than a few Paul Ryans crawled out of the rubble of the 90’s claiming to rage against the machine.
-But nevertheless, a punk influence, including riot grrl and third wave feminism, swept through the high schools and colleges of America where cool girls talked with urgency about dreams bigger than marriage and children, and clomped around in Doc Martens, actively undermining feminine expectations for dress and behavior.
-It was a short lived scene.
-The movement was quickly co opted by a corporate mainstream who stripped the “riot” from “riot grrrl,” leaving femme youth the comparatively impotent, corporate empowerment of Shania Twain and the Spice Girls.
+Gen X, a small generation sandwiched by the gargantuan numbers of Boomers and Millennials, is content living on the margins, so unencumbered by the burdens of generational scrutiny it’s a common joke that Gen Xers are forgotten by the easy categorization of age cohorts.
+Born between 1965 and 1981, Gen X was characterized by disaffection and cynicism and shaped by MTV, the AIDS crisis and the advent of home computing.
+Their youth culture evolved during the law and order, Christian fundamentalist Reagan era, so their youth subcultures tended to reject authority and shared an affection for the underdog.
+This was not categorical: more than a few Paul Ryans crawled out of the rubble of the 90’s mistakenly claiming to rage against the machine.
+But nevertheless, a punk influence, including riot grrl and third wave feminism, swept through the high schools and colleges of America where cool girls talked with urgency about dreams bigger than marriage and children, and clomped around in Tims and Doc Martens, actively undermining feminine expectations for dress and behavior.
+It was a short lived scene though.
+The movement was rapidly co opted by a corporate mainstream who stripped the “riot” from “riot grrrl,” leaving femme youth the comparatively impotent, corporate empowerment of Shania Twain and the Spice Girls.

 For all its faults, the riot grrrls’ third wave feminism concentrated on dragging the ugliness of gendered oppression into the light through personal creative expression, offering less in the way of social solutions than it did an insistence that misogyny would receive a full-throated challenge.
-Young feminists were bawdy, intense and angry.
+Young feminists were bawdy, intense and angry, embracing the ugly.
 Whether it was a successful movement is the subject of another essay.
-What we need to know here is that, for a shining moment, the ‘90s were a time when the punks, queers, thugs and weirdos were broadly celebrated for raw artistic efforts that elevated radical expressions of social frustration and longing and that feminism was part of the zeitgeist.
+What we need to know here is that, for a shining moment, the ‘90s were a time when the punks, queers, thugs and weirdos were broadly celebrated for raw creative efforts that elevated radical expressions of social frustration and longing, and that feminism was part of the zeitgeist.

-- I want to remind the audience that Melanie Lynskey premiered as a young talent with Kate Winslet in Heavenly Creatures, a critically-acclaimed film based on real life story about a pair of New Zealand teens whose intense, queer relationship culminates in a horrific murder.
-(Along with many iconic indie vehicles, Creatures was distributed by real-life monster Harvey Weinstein.)
-This movie was iconic when it came out – beautiful, queer, horrific – and the main actors, just kids in a mean world telling stories about kids in a mean world.
+- Melanie Lynskey premiered as a young talent with Kate Winslet in Heavenly Creatures, a critically-acclaimed film based on the real life story of a pair of New Zealand teens whose intense, queer relationship culminates in a horrific murder.
+(Along with many other iconic indie vehicles, Creatures was distributed by real-life monster Harvey Weinstein.)
+This movie was beautiful, queer, horrific – and the main actors were kids in a mean world telling stories about kids in a mean world.

 - Juliette Lewis starred in one of the most controversial movies of all time, Natural Born Killers, where her character’s intense relationship ends in a long series of horrific and violent murders, revenge for the trauma of childhood abuse.
 This was preceded by an Oscar-nominated role in Cape Fear, where she is a child who saves herself from a serial rapist by setting him on fire.
 Lewis was so famous so young, grappling with real and fictional horrors so serious that she had to quit Hollywood to get sober, after which she resumed her career.

-- I want the audience to know that Christina Ricci left an abusive marriage as recently as 2020, and is the celebrity spokesperson for the anti-sexual violence advocacy group RAINN (a title first held by Gen X feminist icon Tori Amos, whose own entrance to fame was a song recounting her experience being raped).
-Awareness of domestic and sexual assault was a feature of feminist activism in the 1990s, before which it was often considered too niche and/or impolite for broad public discussion.
+- Goth icon Christina Ricci left an abusive marriage as recently as 2020, and is the celebrity spokesperson for the anti-sexual violence advocacy group RAINN (a title first held by Gen X feminist icon Tori Amos, whose own entrance to fame was a song recounting her experience being raped).
+Awareness of domestic and sexual assault was a feature of feminist activism in the 1990s, before which it was considered too niche and/or impolite for broad public discussion.

-- Before directing and producing for Yellowjackets, Karyn Kusama debuted with her feminist indie darling Girlfight, a film that also debuted Michelle Rodriguez, one of the main characters from Yellowjackets cousin and cult predecessor, LOST.
-Her cult horror classic Jennifer’s Body, also an enduring topic of feminist attention, boasted the iconic tagline, “Hell is a teenage girl.”
+- Before directing and producing for Yellowjackets, Karyn Kusama debuted with her feminist indie darling Girlfight, an iconic feminist film that also debuted Michelle Rodriguez, one of the main characters from Yellowjackets cousin and cult predecessor, LOST.
+Her cult horror classic Jennifer’s Body, also an enduring topic of feminist attention, boasted the incredible tagline, “Hell is a teenage girl.”

 Feminist archetypes and horror traditions